shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 You can check the complete code of the Solana program on [GitHub](https://github.com/SushantChandla/sol-stream-program).

-## Deploy the program.
+## Deploy the program

-Let us deploy the program.
-We can use the following command to create a build.
+Now to deploy the program, we can use the following command to create a build.
 In this command, the manifest-path should be the path of your `Cargo.toml` file.
-This will output the compiled program in Shared Object format (.so) in the `dist/program` directory
+This will output the compiled program in Shared Object format (.so) in the `dist/program` directory:

 ```text
 cargo build-bpf --manifest-path=Cargo.toml --bpf-out-dir=dist/program